openwns/documentation/usersGuide/modules/dll/wimemac/experiment2.rst

 .. literalinclude:: ../../../../../.createManualsWorkingDir/wimemac.tutorial.experiment2.campaignConfiguration.initialization
    :language: python

 Save it afterwards.
-The campaign consists now of 20 scenarios, the data troughput in the last scenario is 200 Mb/s.
+The campaign consists now of 20 scenarios, the data throughput in the last scenario is 200 Mb/s.
 These changes won't take effect unless the contents of the campaignConfiguration.py are written into our campaign database.
 So we need to execute

 .. code-block:: bash